learn-co-curriculum/phase-4-custom-rendering/README.md

 end
 ```

-With that code in place, our JSON response looks like this:
+With that code in place, our JSON response contains an additional key-value
+pair, in which the key is the name of the method and the value is the result of
+calling the method for the current `Cheese` object:

 ```json
 {